roualdes/bridgestan/docs/languages/c-api.rst

 ----------------------

-To support calling these functions from R without including R-specific headers into the project, the following functions are exposed in ``bridgestanR.h``.
+To support calling these functions from R without including R-specific headers into the project, the following functions are exposed in :file:`bridgestanR.h`.

 These are small shims which call the above functions.
 All arguments and return values must be handeled via pointers.